 Protocols 🖇

-In the past few years there has been massive growth in DeFi protocols.
+In the past few years, there has been massive growth in DeFi protocols.
 These protocols are specialized autonomous programs that have been launched to resolve issues in our traditional finance industry.
-It especially to pay the fees that banks and other financial companies charge for using their services.
+It is especially to pay the fees that banks and other financial companies charge for using their services.

 Users can directly

-DeFi and blockchain are real and novel technologies that can be applied to both public and private sector, permissioned or non-permissioned.
+DeFi and blockchain are real and novel technologies that can be applied to both public and private sectors, permissioned or non-permissioned.

 DeFi challenges 🤔

-Although DeFi’s contributions toward the finance are significant, there have been some challenges for it like
+Although DeFi’s contributions toward finance are significant, there have been some challenges for it like:

-To tackle these issues developers have improved and come up with DeFi 2.0, a version that solves the challenges mentioned above.
+To tackle these issues developers have improved and developed DeFi 2.0, a version that solves the challenges mentioned above.
 It overcomes its former’s limitations and makes the entire ecosystem more efficient, secure, and conducive for newer and highly diverse use cases.

 Major DeFi Projects 💹

-The Global Decentralized Finance market is expected to reach $13.61 billion by the end of 2022.
+The Global Decentralized Finance market is expected to reach $16.33 billion in 2023.
 That’s no surprise considering that after cryptocurrency, DeFi is considered to be the most profitable use-case of blockchain technology.

 Overall, DeFi is an exciting and innovative ecosystem that is quickly gaining traction.
 It has the potential to revolutionize the way we access and utilize financial services in the future.
-As the DeFi ecosystem continues to evolve, it is likely that we will continue to see more innovative applications and services emerge.
+As the DeFi ecosystem continues to evolve, we will continue to see more innovative applications and services emerge.